codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 fruits[0...10]
 // error❗️ - Array has only 4 valid indices.
 ```
-Note : The prefix method returns an `ArraySlice` and not new array. i.e it does not allocate any new storage.
+Note: The prefix method returns an `ArraySlice` and not a new array. i.e it does not allocate any new storage.
-An `ArraySlice` can be thought of a view of the existing array.
+An `ArraySlice` can be thought of as a view of the existing array.

 ```swift
 func prefix(_ maxLength: Int) -> ArraySlice<Element>